vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 Although not a lot, a good bit of papers do actually use PlantDoc for "real-world" verification and much less for training.
 There are also highly specialized datasets for Cassava, beans, bananas, tobbaco to name a few.
 Depends on commercial usage?
 A promising paper, Swin-HViT used a mix of 3k images from cron and 1.8k from PlantDoc to train and provided 81% accuracy on PlantDoc.
 Although they didn't validate on it separately, this is still very nice.
 Most likely approach which I will try.
 Will go through a few more papers to see if anything else is better than this.

+Multiple other models, specifically EfficientNet-B3, ICVT, MobileViT+LeafyGAN, and a few others performed approximately ~80% accuracy but all have used a mixed dataset.
+I could check out any experimentation code repos if they are publicly available.
+They all used PlantDoc for training among other datasets so it's not a perfect comparison against PlantAIM.
+This could be a point of study; training PlantAIM on a training subset of PlantDoc.
+Assuming it hasn't been done before of course.
+Object detection models can also be tested later on.
+A few I have seen which can get 40-60% mAP